Effect of spacetime geometry on neutrino oscillations: Discussion

-Our results clearly show that neutrino oscillations are affected by the torsional coupling constants (perhaps at this stage it would be more appropriate to call them ``geometrical'' coupling constants, since torsion has been eliminated).
-Let us now try to understand how much of an effect we should expect, as we have avoided discussing the size of the coupling constants $\lambda$\, so far.
-Since contorsion appears as one part of the spin connection, with the other part contributing to gravitation, it is tempting to think of contorsion as part of gravity, and thus to believe that the coupling constants should be suppressed by factors of $\frac{1}{M_{Pl}}$\,.
-This line of reasoning is not correct.
-Firstly, we are not doing quantum gravity -- quantization of spacetime is not required for what we have done -- so the scale of quantum gravity need not appear in this.
-The contorsion field is independent of the gravitational part of the spin connection, as can be seen by writing it as $\Lambda_\mu{}^{ab} = A_\mu{}^{ab} - \omega_\mu{}^{ab}$\,, where the ``Levi-Civita spin connection'' $\omega_\mu{}^{ab}$ is built purely out of tetrads, co-tetrads and their derivatives, and corresponds to the unique torsion-free Levi-Civita connection in the metric formalism.
+Secondly, we are not doing quantum gravity --- quantization of spacetime is not required for what we have done --- {so $M_P$\,,} the scale of quantum gravity, is not ``natural'' in this interaction.
+The contorsion field is independent of the gravitational part of the spin connection, as can be seen by writing the spin connection as $A_\mu{}^{ab} = \Lambda_\mu{}^{ab} + \omega_\mu{}^{ab}$\,, where the ``Levi-Civita spin connection'' $\omega_\mu{}^{ab}$ is built purely out of tetrads, co-tetrads and their derivatives, and corresponds to the unique torsion-free Levi-Civita connection in the metric formalism.
 So, even if there is a quantum theory of gravity and if the scale of that is indeed the Planck scale, it is not necessary that the scale of the contorsion field will be the same.
-Further, effective four-fermion interactions typically arise from massive gauge boson exchange when the gauge boson propagator $\frac{-g_{\mu\nu}}{q^2 - M^2}$ is replaced by $\frac{g_{\mu\nu}}{M^2}$ at low energies.
-In particular, this is what happens when the weak interactions are approximated by Fermi's theory of neutron decay so that the four-fermion coupling goes like $\frac{1}{M_W^2}$\,.
-However, the geometrical four-fermion interaction discussed in this paper was not found as a low-energy approximation and does not appear from a propagator -- the contorsion field is not dynamical and does not have a propagator.
-Thus there is no reason for any one mass scale to appear in the coupling constants $\lambda^{V,A}_f$\,.
 Another way of saying this is the following.
 While the $\lambda_f$ are of mass dimension $-1$\,, we cannot find their values theoretically in the absence of a quantum theory of spacetime which produces Eq.~(\ref{L_psi_all}) at low energies.
-There is also no symmetry which forces the $\lambda_f$ to vanish, so they should be included in calculations and the results used to set bounds on them.
+There is also no symmetry which forces the $\lambda_f$ to vanish, so they should be included in calculations and experimental results used to set bounds on them. {An analogy would be the various Yukawa couplings, which cannot be fixed purely by theoretical arguments, but require the observed fermion masses.
+The analogy is imperfect because the Yukawa couplings, being dimensionless, cannot be larger than unity for electroweak perturbation theory to hold, but there is no such restriction on the $\lambda\,$ of Eq.~(\ref{4fermi}).}